Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Link and Jenna's relationship in My Inner Life.
 Indeed the first words out of Link in the entire story are him calling Jenna beautiful and he asks her out on a date immediately after.
 Aside from some sex and a few mentions of being sad about Jenna having to leave there is absolutely nothing else between the two between their first date and Link proposing to her.
 Though the story frequently harps on how perfect the pair are for each other, there's pretty much no actual examples of why they are.

 Lightning Dawn and Starla Shine from My Little Unicorn, who fall in love immediately for no reason besides that the main character needs a love interest.
 Ditto for Rhymey and Fluttershy, and The Grand Ruler and Princess Celestia.

 Pretty much all the couples in The Prayer Warriors.
 Perhaps the most notable is Jerry and Mary, who are introduced as a couple like this. ("We are not dating, in case you Satanic scum think there is something Satanic going on.
 We are dating, but...")
 Worse, the author apparently forgets who's paired with whom from time to time.
 For example, late in Battle with the Witches, Draco and Ebonynote Not the Ebony from My Immortal, but you can be forgiven for thinking they're the same get married and consummate their relationship, but by the end, three chapters later, Draco is abruptly married to Hermione.

-Justified in thisSherlock Holmes and The Sentinel crossover.
-Holmes is a Sentinel, a type of human with superior strength and enhanced senses that needs to "bond" with an empathic Guide, such as Watson, to survive for any extended length of time, or else the sensory overload will drive him mad.
+In thisSherlock Holmes and The Sentinel crossover, Holmes is a Sentinel, a type of human with superior strength and enhanced senses that needs to "bond" with an empathic Guide, such as Watson, to survive for any extended length of time, or else the sensory overload will drive him mad.
 While most of the time, a bonded pair knows each other for a while before they actually bond, there are instances where spontaneous bonds occur, such as theirs.

 Film - Animated